 If you can automate part of the dispatch process and gain better visibility into your delivery operations, however, you can begin to address some of these challenges.
 This where a dispatch app can come.
 The dispatch app will allow businesses to shift away from manually assigning drivers, in order to help eliminate inefficiencies in the last mile delivery operations.
 It should also provide accurate information and a better view of driver assignments and workloads.

 Ideally, you’d choose software with both web and mobile apps, so that it’s easier for the dispatch team and drivers to use the solution.

 Below are some of the other features that businesses might consider when choosing the right solution.

-Smart Routing: Failing to find and use the most optimal routes will often result in failed or missed deliveries, which can cause operating costs to go up.
-A dispatch solution that has route planning features will take into consideration the numerous variables affecting delivery times in finding the best routes for drivers to take.
+Failing to find and use the most optimal routes will often result in failed or missed deliveries, which can cause operating costs to go up.
+A dispatch solution that has route optimization features will take into consideration the numerous variables affecting delivery times in finding the best routes for drivers to take.

 Ensure an Effective Rollout of Your Dispatch App

 It's not enough for companies to pick the right software.
 Equally important is ensuring that the dispatch app is implemented properly across the organization.
 This means helping delivery drivers make the most of the solution by empowering them through proper training.